danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_ema.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]
                     [-min MIN]

-Computes a exponential moving average of a ticker against a specific number of trading periods.
+This plugin checks the exponential moving average (EMA) for a stock.
+Based on the output, you can decide to set certain warning and critical threshold levels.

 **Optional Arguments**:
   -h, --help            show this help message and exit